your French knitting companion

 Garter Stitch

-What it looks like: Ridged fabric with horizontal lines.
-Looks the same on both sides.
+What it looks like: Ridged fabric with horizontal lines running all the way across.
+Looks exactly the same on both sides โ€” it is fully reversible.

 Ribbing